alexfernandez/alexfernandez.github.io/2017/origins-language.md

 * 'to' + 'near', 'R∅T': run.

 Not all combinations are used by actual words;
-of the 144 possibilities for '𝛫∅𝛫' only about 100 are valid.
+of the 144 possibilities for 𝛫∅𝛫 only about 100 are valid.

 Even when words are formed as compounds there is considerable arbitrariness in the process.